pnp/PnP-Sites-Core/Core/Documentation.md

 Looks up a localized string similar to Data Rows.
 #### Provisioning_ObjectHandlers_ListInstancesDataRows_Creating_list_item__0_
 Looks up a localized string similar to Creating list item {0}.
+#### Provisioning_ObjectHandlers_ListInstancesDataRows_Creating_listitem_duplicate
+Looks up a localized string similar to This row already exists and will be skipped because the IgnoreDuplicateDataRowErrors flag is set to true..
 #### Provisioning_ObjectHandlers_ListInstancesDataRows_Creating_listitem_failed___0_____1_
 Looks up a localized string similar to Creating listitem failed: {0} : {1}.
 #### Provisioning_ObjectHandlers_ListInstancesDataRows_Processing_data_rows_for__0_